leopard-ai/betty/docs/quickstart/tutorial.rst

 **Training Configuration**

-Since the HPO problem's loss function is dependent on the optimal parameter of the lower-level classification problem (see Equation (1)), it requires the approximation of best-response Jacobian of the lower-level problem for calculating its gradient.
-We use AID with finite difference (a.k.a ``darts``) with the unrolling step of 1.
-Depending on the computation graph of your multilevel optimization, you may need to set ``retain_graph=True`` in ``Config`` as below.
-Finally, we also specify the ``log_step`` for the metrics returned in the ``training_step`` method.
+Since the HPO problem's loss function is dependent on the optimal parameter of the lower-level classification problem (see Equation (1) above), it requires an approximation of the best-response Jacobian of the lower-level problem for calculating its gradient.
+We use approximate implicit differentiation (AID) with finite difference (a.k.a ``darts``) with an unrolling step of 1.
+Depending on the computation graph of your multilevel optimization program, you may need to set ``retain_graph=True`` in ``Config`` as below.
+Finally, we also specify the ``log_step`` for metrics returned in the ``training_step`` method.

 .. code:: python